-A: Fresno County is working on developing a sample version of the assessment and will roll out once the sample assessment has been vetted and processed by the Forms Committee.
-While waiting for the sample assessment, providers may choose to update their own assessment based on the criteria noted in BHIN 22-2019 and the CalMHSA documentation guides.
+A: There is now a paper version of the CalAIM assessment available from CalMHSA.
+Click here to access the form.
+Providers may choose to update their own assessment based on the criteria noted in BHIN 22-2019 and the CalMHSA documentation guides.
 A word document is acceptable.
 See the answer to DQ3 above for links to detailed information.